 Mohammad “Mo” Alavi ‘98 a video game developer who currently works at Respawn Entertainment.
 He is best known for his critically acclaimed work on the Call of Duty series at Infinity Ward.

 Jenny Han ’98 is the New York Times bestselling author of The Summer I Turned Pretty series; Shug; the Burn for Burn trilogy, cowritten with Siobhan Vivian; and the To All the Boys I’ve Loved Before trilogy.
 She is also the author of the chapter book Clara Lee and The Apple Pie Dream.
 Always and Forever, Lara Jean, the final installment in the To All the Boys I’ve Loved Before Trilogy, came out in the summer of 2017 and hit the New York Times bestseller list.
-Also in the summer of 2017, Variety announced that production had begun on a To All the Boys I’ve Loved Before movie starring Lana Condor and directed by Susan Johnson.
-Netflix acquired the film for release in summer of 2018.
+Netflix released the film adaptation of To All the Boys I’ve Loved Before in August 2018.
 See more on her website.

 Jane Samborski ’02 served as Lead Animator for the 2016 film MY ENTIRE HIGH SCHOOL SINKING INTO THE SEA, which attracted voice talent from Jason Schwartzman, Lena Dunham, Reggie Watts, and Maya Rudolph.
 The film was praised in Vice, the Wall Street Journal, and New York Magazine.
 The film showed to acclaim at several film festivals, including the New York Film Festival.
 It was picked up for North American distribution by GKids.

 Marguerite Bennett ’06 is an American comic book writer.
 She has worked on on Bombshells, Angela, Josie and the Pussycats, Batwoman, and more.
 Her work has been recognized for her depiction of real female relationships, and her representation of LGBTQ stories and characters earned nominations for a GLAAD Media Award in 2016 and 2017.

 Kate Partridge ’06 is the author of ENDS OF THE EARTH, a collection of poetry published by University of Alaska Press.